epfl-ada/ada-2022-project-jash/README.md

 ### Organization within the team: A list of internal milestones up until project Milestone P3.
 Everyone got together to brainstorm the main ideas and discuss what makes more sense.
-Individually, we did the following:
+Individually, we did or are currently doing the following:
 - John: Scraping of Wikipedia e. g. for nationality
 - Arvind: Identifying ideal actor profile per genre
 - Sid: Scraping of IMDb for height